-The short answer: Hill’s Prescription Diet Metabolic Weight Management earns a C grade (58/100).
+The short answer: Hill’s Prescription Diet Metabolic Weight Management earns a C grade (average) on ingredient quality.
 This is a vet-prescribed weight loss formula where calorie reduction and satiety are the design priorities.
 Whole grain wheat and whole grain corn sit in the first two positions, chicken meal lands at number three, and powdered cellulose (wood pulp fiber) at four.
-Soybean meal and corn gluten meal round out the top six — that’s a lot of plant-based filler for a dog food that can run $80+ per bag.
+Soybean meal and corn gluten meal round out the top six — a heavy plant-stack that the rubric penalizes regardless of the therapeutic intent.
+The clinical-trial weight-loss efficacy per Christmann 2016 is real and independent of our quality grade.

 What’s actually in Hill’s Prescription Diet Metabolic?